 Blueberries are also in season right now.
 My personal preference is the smaller wild blueberries.
 I find they have a better taste, however for baking, these ones are just fine!
 You CAN use frozen ones, but they’ll stain the batter so your loaf will have a bluish tone.
 I’m told blue is the least appetizing colour when it comes to food (think mould).

-This will make 2 smaller loaves or 1 loaf and some muffins.
+This recipe will make 2 smaller loaves or 1 loaf and some muffins.
 It’s a little too much batter for 1 large loaf.

 If you’re finding zucchini in your backseat or on the front step, you may also like Double Chocolate Zucchini Muffins.